Alon-L/lines/README.md

 ```

 ### Subtract `sX`
-Subtracts `X` from the current cell, numbers are signed.
+Subtracts `X` from the current cell.
+Numbers are signed.
 ```
 1 a3
 1 s1